Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 How to apply for a Crit’Air sticker

 It doesn’t matter where you live; applying online is the simplest way to apply for your Crit’Air sticker.
-It ensures that you have it ready on your vehicle before you arrive in France.
+It ensures you have it ready on your vehicle before arriving in France.

-Note: When applying for a sticker online, note there are two tabs; one for a vehicle registered in France and one for a vehicle registered outside of France.
+When applying for a sticker online, note there are two tabs: one for a vehicle registered in France and one for a vehicle registered outside of France.

 Things to know before applying

-The application process online will ask you for the following information.
-The process will run more simply for you if you have all of this at your fingertips.
+The online application process will ask you for the following information.
+Everything should run more smoothly for you if you have all of this ready nearby as you apply.

-I will repeat this; use the official website.
+I will repeat this again: use the official website.
 Not only does this save you from paying more or worse, getting scammed, but it is the most straightforward online application form.

 **Vehicle categories: